 - 1. Firstly, ensure battens are even, secure and clean.
 Apply beads of adhesive to framing (or battens) sufficient for the installation of five lining boards at any one time.
 Locate the first lining board and support in place until the adhesive has cured.
-Face fixing of the edge lining boards may be necessary. - 2.
+Face fixing of the edge lining boards may be necessary.
+NOTE: Do not place adhesive between the tongue and groove area of the lining boards as this area is critical to allowing for any movement of timber once installed. - 2.
 If secret nailing, nail the lining boards by installing the nail at an oblique angle, in a position to conceal the fixing under the overlapping edge. - 3.
-When fixing lining boards horizontally or diagonally, start at the lowest point and install with tongue edge to the top - 4.
+When fixing lining boards horizontally or diagonally, start at the lowest point and install with tongue edge to the top. - 4.
 Secure the first lining board by nailing through the face of the tongue side of the lining board.
 If an edge bead is planned, the nails on the groove side may be able to be covered by the bead.
 Alternatively, recess the nail and fill. - 5.
 Each following lining board will only need to be nailed through the tongue side.
-Put the tongue nails in accurately and flush with the surface so the next lining board covers the head of the nail. - Progressively check lining boards are plumb or level (as appropriate).
-Fit each lining board snugly and avoid over cramping.

-- 7. If lining boards over a wide wall, introduce an expansion joint at 3 metre spacing, butt together with a suitable spacing and fix on stud or batten. - 8.
+Put the tongue nails in accurately and flush with the surface so the next lining board covers the head of the nail. - 6.
+Progressively check lining boards are plumb or level (as appropriate).
+Fit each lining board snugly and avoid over cramping. - 7.
+If lining boards over a wide wall, introduce an expansion joint at 3 metre spacing, butt together with a suitable spacing and fix on stud or batten. - 8.
 Secure the final lining board by nailing through the face.
 This lining board should be carefully punched and filled with colour tinted putty prior to finishing. - 9.
 Once all lining boards are installed and dry, fill any exposed punched nails with matching colour tinted putty and sand with a fine paper.
 Cut and fit any trim mouldings to the lining board prior to sealing the lining boards.
 Alternatively, if using an 'adhesive only' method, support the lining until the adhesive is fully cured. - 10.
 Follow the recommendations of the fastener and adhesive supplier.